 When are you truly content?
 “I’m a believer that if you climb to one branch,” he says, “then you reach for the next branch.”

 Does he celebrate his wins?
 “The celebrations ended at the finish line.”

-Rule # 12 from my book The Fantastic Life: Do Nothing in Moderation
+Rule # 12: Do Nothing in Moderation